keras-team/governance/rfcs/20200920-keras-nlp-bert.md

       lookup.
 Defaults to False (that is, using tf.gather).
 Setting this option to True may improve performance, especially on small vocabulary sizes, but will generally require more memory.
-    scale_factor: Whether to scale the output embeddings.
-Defaults to None (that is, not to scale).
-Setting this option to a float will let values in output embeddings multiplied by scale_factor.
   """

   def __init__(self,